brianfrankcooper/YCSB/rondb/README.md

 1. Create Table

     Create the following table in a database.
-Default DB name is "ycsb" which you can override with `rondb.schema` property.
+YCSB will assume the database name is "ycsb" by default.
+This can be changed in the workload configuration file, as described below.
 For the fields this benchmark only supports varbinary and varchar data types.
 Note that using varchar each character takes 4 bytes using the default Utf8_unicode_ci encoding.

     ```sql
     -- one 4KB data column